-Figure 9 shows the velocity vector results of the CFD simulations at CFD Model RL 10m.
+Figure 8 shows the velocity vector results of the CFD simulations at CFD Model RL 10m.
 Dark blue represents still conditions at 0 m/s and red representing the strongest wind speed.
 The following conclusions can be reached from the above figure:

 - The CFD model captures the fluid flow characteristics in significant detail.
-Wind is approaching the site from the north at 0° as per the given boundary condition.
-Wind is then accelerated near the edges and stagnated and recirculated behind the buildings. - The localised impact of the proposed development is shown in Figure 9B.

-There is a minor variation in wind speeds along the width of the runways.
-Refer Figure 10

-A comparison for the windshear shows that the proposed development will have a minor impact at the runways and that disturbance to the approaching mean wind speed is localised due to the size of the proposed building, eg building height = 13.15 m (Refer Figure 1).
-Figure 11 can also be viewed showing the stability of mean wind speed profiles throughout the domain in areas not affected by buildings.
+Wind is approaching the site from the north northeast at 33.8° as per the given boundary condition.
+Wind is then accelerated near the edges and stagnated and recirculated behind the buildings. - The localised impact of the proposed development is shown in Figure 8B. - There is a minor variation in wind speeds along the width of the runways. - A comparison for the windshear shows that the proposed development will have a minor impact at the runways and that disturbance to the approaching mean wind speed is localised due to the size of the proposed building, eg building height = 13.15 m.

-The crosswind variation in mean wind speed due to wind-disturbing structure must remain below 6 kt along the aircraft trajectory at a height below 200 ft (60 m).
+The cross-wind variation in mean wind speed due to wind disturbing structure must remain below 6 kt along the aircraft trajectory at a height below 200 ft (60 m).
 The speed change of 6 kt must take place over a distance of at least 100 m (NASF-B, 2018).
 The aircraft instability is significantly reduced once the airplane has touched down or is above 200 feet off the ground after take-off.